mautic/mautic-documentation/pages/01.Home/02.Contributing/docs.en.md

 ## Style Guide

-For keeping contributions consistent, we encourage you to read our style guide which is a set of conventions that we follow while writing documentation for Mautic.
-You can find our style guide [here][style guide].
+For keeping contributions consistent, we encourage you to read our Style Guide which is a set of conventions that we follow while writing documentation for Mautic.
+You can find our Style Guide [here][style guide].

  Mautic documentation is written with [Markdown markup][markup], a simple but flexible text formatting language.
 The Markdown files are appended with the *.md* extension.